CumulusNetworks/docs/content/cumulus-linux-56/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 ## SPAN

-To mirror all packets that come in from or go out of an interface, and copy and transmit the packets out of a local port for monitoring:

 {{< tabs "TabID32 ">}}
 {{< tab "NVUE Commands ">}}

 SPAN configuration with NVUE requires a session ID, which is a number between 0 and 7.

-You can set the following SPAN options:
-- Source port (`source-port`)
-- Destination port (`destination`)
-- Direction (`ingress` or `egress`)

-You can also truncate the mirrored frames at specified number of bytes.
-The size must be between 4 and 4088 bytes and a multiple of 4.

 The NVUE commands save the configuration in the `/etc/cumulus/switchd.d/port-mirror.conf` file.